wrybread/ESP32ArduinoRenogy/README.md

 - for the record here's a screenshot from the Renogy Wanderer 10a manual showing the modes of the load pins:

 [screenshot of load pins]

+## See Also

+There's a couple of other projects that get data from the Renogy charge controllers.
+Oddly I couldn't find anything that uses an ESP32 or Arduino though.

+- here's a NodeJS project

+- here's a pure javascript project

+Much thanks to them!
+They made this much easier.

+I also attached Renogy's manual, it's somewhat helpful if you squint at it long enough.